elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-how-normal-induction-can-be-applied-to-the-coin-change-problem.md

 url: /learn/mathematics/questions/describe-how-normal-induction-can-be-applied-to-the-coin-change-problem
 score: -1.0
 related_article1:
-    id: 170688
+    id: 170699
-    title: How does the assumption of all values before n play a role in strong induction?
+    title: >-
+        What is the problem statement for the Coin Change Problem involving 3 and 7 cent coins?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-assumption-of-all-values-before-n-play-a-role-in-strong-induction
+    url: /learn/mathematics/questions/what-is-the-problem-statement-for-the-coin-change-problem-involving-3-and-7-cent-coins
 related_article2:
+    id: 170692
+    title: >-
+        How does normal induction differ from strong induction in terms of assumptions?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-does-normal-induction-differ-from-strong-induction-in-terms-of-assumptions
+related_article3:
     id: 170703
+    title: >-
-    title: What are the steps involved in an inductive proof of the Fibonacci sequence?
+        What are the steps involved in an inductive proof of the Fibonacci sequence?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-steps-involved-in-an-inductive-proof-of-the-fibonacci-sequence
-related_article3:
-    id: 170690
-    title: How can strong induction be used to prove properties of the Fibonacci sequence?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-strong-induction-be-used-to-prove-properties-of-the-fibonacci-sequence
 related_article4:
-    id: 170704
+    id: 170689
-    title: How is Big O Notation used to measure algorithm efficiency?
+    title: >-
+        In what way is strong induction applied to solve the Coin Change Problem?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-big-o-notation-used-to-measure-algorithm-efficiency
+    url: /learn/mathematics/questions/in-what-way-is-strong-induction-applied-to-solve-the-coin-change-problem
 related_article5:
-    id: 170705
+    id: 170691
-    title: What is the importance of comparing Big O Notation with other notations?
+    title: >-
+        What is the base case in normal induction, and why is it important?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-importance-of-comparing-big-o-notation-with-other-notations
+    url: /learn/mathematics/questions/what-is-the-base-case-in-normal-induction-and-why-is-it-important
 ---

 &nbsp;